The 11 Best Vegetarian Meal Delivery Services for Easy and Healthy At-Home Dining

 Price: Green Chef plans start at $11 per serving for three to four meals per week for four to six people, but there are also options for fewer servings and for two people.

 Availability: Green Chef ships insulated meal kits to all of the United States except Hawaii, Alaska and certain parts of Louisiana.

 Martha Stewart’s meal delivery service has made a splash due to its focus on sourcing ingredients from small family-owned farms and artisanal producers for superior quality food.
 These meal kits come with easy-to-follow instructions (with photos, too) and pre-portioned ingredients, all clearly sorted so they stick with the intended recipe.
 Although this delivery service doesn’t have a plan designed specifically for vegetarians, the rotating menu reliably offers numerous tasty vegetarian options, ranging from broccoli cheddar taquitos to cheesy tortellini Parm to plant-based meatloaf (pictured here).
 The takeaway?
 This meal delivery service doesn’t offer quite as many vegetarian choices, but the ones available are bound to become instant favorites.

-Price: Plans start at around $7 per serving and subscribers can reschedule, pause or cancel deliveries at any time.
+Price: Plans start from just $2 per serving for the two person two meals per week plan and go up to $7 per serving, and subscribers can reschedule, pause or cancel deliveries at any time.